ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample.md

 ### Own

  * [Sample➞name](Sample_name.md)  <sub>1..1</sub>
-     * Description: A descriptive name of the Sample (e.g. GHGAS_Blood_Sample1 or GHGAS_PBMC_RNAseq_S1).
-Please do not enter any personally identifiable data!
+     * Description: A descriptive name of this Sample (e.g., GHGAS_Blood_Sample1 or GHGAS_PBMC_RNAseq_S1).
+This property must not include any personally identifiable data.
      * Range: [String](types/String.md)
  * [Sample➞type](Sample_type.md)  <sub>0..1</sub>
      * Description: The type of the Sample.
      * Range: [SampleTypeEnum](SampleTypeEnum.md)
      * in subsets: (ontology)
  * [Sample➞description](Sample_description.md)  <sub>1..1</sub>
-     * Description: A concise description about the Sample source, the collection method, and the protocol which was followed to process the Sample.
+     * Description: A concise description about the Sample source, the collection method, and the protocol which was followed to process this Sample.
      * Range: [String](types/String.md)
  * [Sample➞isolation](Sample_isolation.md)  <sub>0..1</sub>
-     * Description: Method or device employed for collecting/isolating the Sample.
+     * Description: Method or device employed for collecting/isolating this Sample.
      * Range: [String](types/String.md)
      * in subsets: (ontology)
  * [Sample➞storage](Sample_storage.md)  <sub>0..1</sub>
-     * Description: Methods by which the Sample is stored (e.g. frozen in liquid nitrogen).
+     * Description: Methods by which this Sample is stored.
      * Range: [StorageEnum](StorageEnum.md)
  * [Sample➞xref](Sample_xref.md)  <sub>0..\*</sub>
-     * Description: One or more cross-references for this Sample, e.g., this Sample may have an EBI BioSamples accession or an EGA Sample accession.
+     * Description: One or more cross-references for this Sample (e.g., this Sample may have an EBI BioSamples accession ID).
      * Range: [String](types/String.md)
  * [Sample➞biospecimen](Sample_biospecimen.md)  <sub>0..1</sub>
      * Description: The Biospecimen which this Sample was prepared from.
      * Range: [Biospecimen](Biospecimen.md)
  * [Sample➞condition](Sample_condition.md)  <sub>1..1</sub>
-     * Description: The condition associated with an entity.
+     * Description: The Condition associated with an entity.
      * Range: [Condition](Condition.md)

 ### Mixed in from IdentifiedByAliasMixin: